They are charging problems. Try to diagnose and find the fault yourself. What to do when my phone is not charging.

-Your phone demands power, but does not work well with a charger at the moment?
-Stay calm, maybe that is just a small issue.
-Read guideline below, to find out what can cause those problems.
+Your phone demands power but does not work well with a charger.
+Stay calm; maybe that is just a small issue.
+Read the guidelines below to find out what can cause those problems.

 Check charging lead

-In new models of chargers, you can often take out charging lead and use it as a USB.
-Is it the case in your phone?
+In new models of chargers, you can often take out the charging lead and use it as a USB.
+Is it the case on your phone?

 Choose option below

-1. Plug if off from charger and plug it into the computer or other chargers which also has removable charging lead.
+1. Plug it off from the charger and plug it into the computer or other chargers with removable charging leads.

 No worries, that does not need to be charged by the same brand as your phone.
-Ask someone from family about charger from any other phone or tablet.
-What is important it has to have the same socket.
+Ask someone from the family about chargers from any other phone or tablet.
+What is important is that it has to have the same socket.

 2. Is your phone charging normally?
-If yes, so move your cable slowly and in a delicate manner on its every end; maybe the cable is broken and it charges only for a moment.
-If everything is fine and there are no problems with charging if you move the cable, that means your charger is faulty.
+If yes, move your cable slowly and in a delicate manner on its every end; maybe the cable is broken and charges only for a moment.
+If everything is fine and there are no problems with charging, if you move the cable, that means your charger is faulty.

-3. The phone is charging, but if I move cable it sometimes stops working.
-That means your cable is faulty or charging socket on your phone.
+3. The phone is charging, but it sometimes stops working if I move the cable.
+That means your cable is faulty or the charging socket on your phone.

-5. Go to other points to be able to check other possibilities of failure.
+5. Go to other points to check other possibilities of failure.

-Caution: If you have iPhone, you cannot use Android cable and the other way round neither!
+Caution: If you have an iPhone, you cannot use an Android cable or vice versa!

-2. Is your phone charging when it is connected to other charger?
-If yes, so move cable slowly and in a delicate manner, in the charging port.
+2. Is your phone charging when it is connected to another charger?
+If yes, move the cable slowly and delicately in the charging port.
 If everything is fine, that means your phone charger is faulty.
-If stops charging sometimes, that means charging port must be faulty.
+If it stops charging sometimes, the charging port must be faulty.

 3. Is your phone still not charging?
-That means phone is faulty.
-Contact us and we might be able to sort it out for you.
+That means the phone is faulty.
+Contact us, and we can sort it out for you.